ActionStreetMap/framework/README.md

 <p>Internally, framework is decoupled from Unity3D as much as it's possible taking into account related performance impact.
 In theory, it can be ported to other platforms to build map data visualization application.</p>

 <p>Used technologies: Unity3D, C# (JavaScript is possible for Unity scripting in Demo app), Reactive Extensions</p>
-<p>Used source code of: Triangle.NET, Clipper, UniRx.
+<p>Used source code of (If I missed something and you think is important to mention, let me know): Triangle.NET, Clipper, UniRx.

 <h2>Structure</h2>
 <p>ActionStreetMap consists of two repositories:</p>